lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 ## **Join the right company**

 I started my career at Twitter, where I worked for three and a half years.
-When I joined, there were maybe 300 engineers and by the time I left, the company had 10x to about 3000.
+When I joined, there were maybe 300 employees and by the time I left, the company had 10x'ed to over 3000.
 I was able to experience in fast motion the growth of a company and it was apparent how this growth permeated through the company and affected the engineering side of things.

 If I had joined a company that was already huge, it would be harder for me to experience a lot of things first-hand.
 Seeing how relatively relaxed processes were in the beginning to needing to write detailed post-mortems and hold numerous sync meetings weekly was important to understand that there is a right time to change things.